raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 **Only Raspberry Pi 3 or better**
 This guide assumes that you're running a **Raspberry Pi 3** or better.
 If your RaspiBolt is built on an earlier version, it won't work as described below and you might want to [look at these instructions](https://tor.stackexchange.com/questions/242/how-to-run-tor-on-raspbian-on-the-raspberry-pi) instead.

 Also, this guide builds on top of the RaspiBolt guide that runs with **Raspbian Stretch Lite**.
-If you run a different operating system, some paths may vary.
+If you run a different operating system, you may need to build Tor from source and paths may vary.

 For additional reference, the original instructions are available on the [Tor project website](https://www.torproject.org/docs/debian.html.en#ubuntu).